LeMyst/WikibaseIntegrator/README.md

 # Using a Wikibase instance #

-WikibaseIntegrator use Wikidata as default endpoint.
-To use another Wikibase instance instead, you can overload the wbi_config.
+WikibaseIntegrator uses Wikidata as default endpoint.
+To use another instance of Wikibase instead, you can override the wbi_config module.

 An example for a Wikibase instance installed with [Wikibase Docker](https://www.mediawiki.org/wiki/Wikibase/Docker), add this to the top of your script: